PAIDiPaidThis.com

 Common questions

-Why is a cat dental so expensive?
+Why is a cat or dog dental so expensive?

 Why was my final bill higher than the quote?